AssassinUKG/Assassin.github.io/_posts/2020-12-09-bufferoverflow-vulnserver.md

 127.0.0.1 (localhost) on port 9999

 **Immunity Debugger**
-* Downlaod and install Immunity debugger, then run once and close.
+* Download and install Immunity debugger, then run once and close.
 * Install Python 2.7.14 (or a higher 2.7.xx version) into c:\python27, thus overwriting the version that was bundled with Immunity.
 This is needed to avoid TLS issues when trying to update mona.
 Make sure you are installing the 32bit version of python.

 **Mona.py**